Types of Degrees Legal Professions Majors Are Getting

 |Hispanic or Latino||507|

-Legal Professions appeals to people across the globe.
+Americans aren’t the only ones with an interest in Legal Professions.
 About 53.2% of those with this major are international students.

 How Much Do Legal Professions Majors Make?